zammad/zammad-documentation/install-source.rst

 2. Install all dependencies
 ===========================

-Please note that a wotrking ruby 2.3.1 environment is needed now.
+Please note that a working ruby 2.3.1 environment is needed.

 ::